saivemu/DiCELab_16_storage_required/README.md

 #Optimal storage sizing for grid level energy storage to tackle intermittent renewable energy sources

-This repository comprises of the code I wrote as part of my research project at the Distributed Control of Energy Systems Lab at University of Florida under the guidance of Dr. Prabir Barooah.
+This repository comprises of the code I wrote for my research project at Distributed Control of Energy Systems Lab, University of Florida, under the guidance of Dr. Prabir Barooah.

 ##Instructions